orbitdb/field-manual/01_Tutorial/01_Basics.md

 The output: `/orbitdb/zdpuAxtiGj9xZaXCJx1z5852ZUYWJ8TjHeKBpMruUs7nNS8CC/pieces` is the `id`, or **address** (technically a multiaddress) of this database.
 It is important for you to not only _know_ this, but also to understand what it is.
 This string is composed of 3 parts, separated by `/`'s:

-1. The first bit, `/orbitdb.`, is the protocol.
+1. The first part, `/orbitdb.`, is the protocol.
 It tells you that this address is an OrbitDB address.
-2. The second, or middle, part `zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3` that is the most interesting.
+2. The second (or middle) part `zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3` that is the most interesting.
 This is the Content ID (CID) of the database manifest, which contains:
     - The **access control list** of the database
     - The **type** of the database
     - The **name** of the database